nidaleeph/bizmates_exam/README.md

 **Step 3**: Run php artisan serve & npm run dev

 **Complete**: You can now visit the page at you localhost:8080

+Too see the overview image of the design you can refer to the image uploaded to the base directory